 Julie Hanenburg, MSW, LICSW

 Julie Hanenburg, MSW, LICSW is the Executive Director of Lighthouse Child & Family Services.
 Julie has over 16 years of experience working in the mental health field.
 In addition to her Master’s Degree in Social Work from the University of MN, she has a graduate certificate in Infant Early Childhood Mental Health from the U of M and an Autism Certificate from St. Cloud State University.

 Julie is the Director of the Early Childhood Programming and provides direct services to families with children under the age of five.
 Julie has extensive knowledge as a therapist in the area of trauma with children and families.
 In addition, Julie provides reflective clinical supervision and consultation to staff and multiple community agencies.

 Jennifer Goerger, MSW, LICSW

-Jennifer has particular interest in the areas of depression, anxiety, sexual abuse victims, Post Traumatic Stress Disorder, self injurious behaviors, suicidal behaviors, school based issues, Dialectical Behavior Therapy for adolescents and adults, children involved in the child protection/child welfare system and adolescents involved in the criminal system.
-She has a strong background and knowledge of school, child welfare/protection, and special education systems.
+Jennifer has a particular interest in the areas of depression, anxiety, sexual abuse victims, Post Traumatic Stress Disorder, self-injurious behaviors, suicidal behaviors, school-based issues, Dialectical Behavior Therapy for adolescents and adults, children involved in the child protection/child welfare system and adolescents involved in the criminal system.
+She has a strong background and knowledge of the school, child welfare/protection, and special education systems.
 Jennifer provides both Dialectical Behavior Therapy Skills Groups and Individual Dialectical Behavior Therapy for adults.
 She has completed Intensive DBT Training through Behavior Tech, Inc.